Sambosis/compuse/computer_use_demo/prompts/prompt.md

 While your company's direction's lost in the process Temperature swings wilder than your stock decline
-Your techs can't tell a valve from a vacuum breaker Your soft claims harden when tested in our waters
-Your pH is balanced like your books - pure fiction
+Your techs can't tell a valve from a vacuum breaker Your pH is balanced like your books - pure fiction
 Our titration's tight while your business dilutes Three days of downtime for a five-minute check
 You're ghosting so hard, you disappear in thin air Response times longer than your list of excuses
-Your service schedule's got more holes than your filters Your chemical game's weaker than your customer care Your dispensers drip like your credibility
-Quality's evaporated, but your hype stays undiluted Your solutions leave kitchens in disarray
+Your chemical game's weaker than your customer care Your solutions leave kitchens in disarray
 Market leader?
 More like market bleeder
 Contracts filled with more traps than a SAW movie
-Your empire's imploding—oh, my God!
 Your reputation's dirtier than a clogged-up drain We're the catalyst sparking industry change
 You're the inert gas, unreactive and strange